UX Design

 When users need a quick scan through more than a careful consideration, I chose to use the hoverable info for fields.
 On the opposite case, I chose to display the info itself to help users focus on discerning the one field.

-Challenge 2.4
+Design 2.4

 Challenge Statement